turgu1/Chess-InkPlate/doc/USER GUIDE.md

 The following items are displayed:

-- **Engine Work Duration** - Options: 8, 10, 12, 15 points.
-This item will select the size of the characters to be presented on the screen, in points (1 point = ~1/72 of an inch).
+- **Engine Work Duration** - Options: 15, 30 seconds, 1, 2 or 5 minutes.
+This is limiting the time used by the chess engine to compute it's next move.
 - **Chess font** - Seven fonts are supplied with the application for the chess pieces and board.
 This item permits the selection of the font to be used.

 ### 2.5 The Pawn Promotion